aptos-labs/aptos-core/developer-docs-site/docs/guides/basics-life-of-txn.md

 In the [previous section](#lifecycle-of-the-transaction), we described the typical lifecycle of a transaction (from transaction submission to transaction commit).
 Now let's look at the inter-component interactions of Aptos nodes as the blockchain processes transactions and responds to queries.
 This information will be most useful to those who:

 * Would like to get an idea of how the system works under the covers.
-* Are interested in eventually contributing to the Aptos Blockchain.
+* Are interested in eventually contributing to the Aptos blockchain.

 You can learn more about the different types of Aptos nodes here:
 * [Validator nodes](/concepts/basics-validator-nodes)